core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Version -10 to -11 ## {#sec-10-11}

 * Do not rule out original observation requests sent over multicast.

+* Defined 'ending' parameter for the informative response payload.

 * Minor fixes in examples.